numba/numba/docs/source/cuda/memory.rst

       dyn_arr = cuda.shared.array(0, dtype=np.float32)
       ...

-and specify the size of dynamic shared array in bytes during kernel invokation (dispatcher object instantiation):
+and specify the size of dynamic shared array in bytes during kernel invocation:

 .. code-block:: python

    kernel_func[32, 32, 0, 128](x)

-In above code dispatcher object is instantiated with 4 parameters:
+In the above code the kernel launch is configured with 4 parameters:

 .. code-block:: python

-   kernel_func[grid_dim, block_dim, stream_id, dyn_shared_mem_size]
+   kernel_func[grid_dim, block_dim, stream, dyn_shared_mem_size]

 **Note:** that all dynamic shared memory arrays *alias*, so if you want to have multiple dynamic shared arrays, you need to take *disjoint* views of the arrays.
 For example, consider:

 .. code-block:: python